hungtran84/k8s-cka/s07/configmap_secrets/2-Secrets.md

 #Now let's get our enviroment variables from our container
 #Our Enviroment variables from our Pod Spec are defined
-#Notice the alpha information is there but not the beta information.
-Since beta wasn't defined when the Pod started.
 kubectl exec -it $PODNAME -- /bin/sh
 printenv | grep ^app1
 exit